Quansight/Quansight-website/apps/labs/posts/jupyter-everywhere.md

 To think about JupyterHub in such settings is a no-go: it invites further complexity, requiring user authentication, server management, and resource allocation.

-We attribute three key challenges that Jupyter Everywhere aims to address:
+We identify three key challenges that Jupyter Everywhere aims to address:
 - Ensuring accessibility and ease of use for students and educators with varying levels of technical expertise.
 - Simplifying the setup and maintenance of Jupyter environments, reducing burdens on school IT staffing.
 - Prioritising security and privacy, especially when dealing with minors in educational settings, ensuring compliance with regulations such as the COPPA (Children's Online Privacy Protection Act), FERPA (Family Educational Rights and Privacy Act), and the SOPIPA (Student Online Personal Information Protection Act of the state of California).
 This includes safeguarding student data and ensuring secure access to educational resources.